rednafi/django-epiphanies/README.md

 * [Django Database Optimization Tips](https://betterprogramming.pub/django-database-optimization-tips-4e11631dbc2c) -> A few common DB optimizations with examples.

+## Django Rest FrameWork

+* [DRF Serializer Relations](https://www.django-rest-framework.org/api-guide/relations/) -> DRF serializer relations can be confusing at times.
+At my workplace, we were using `HyperlinkedModelSerializer` for everything and this would at times, lead to confusing errors.
+By default, when `ModelSerializer` is used to serialize a model, DRF uses `PrimaryKeyRelatedField` to resolve field relationships.
+However, it uses `HyperlinkedRelatedField` to resolve relationships if `HyperlinkedModelSerializer` is used instead.

 ## Projects

 * [Django Template Delocalized](https://github.com/rednafi/django-template-delocalized) -> A comprehensive POC of decoupling template rendition to a separate Django application.